Callaway Golf Still Looks Far Too Expensive

 Admittedly, I've been a small brick in the "wall of worry" that ELY has climbed to reach new post-crisis highs.
 But I still see little in the Q1 report to assuage my concerns toward the stock; if anything, the numbers seem to strengthen the case for cautiousness toward ELY stock.

-At 30x EPS and ~14x EBITDA ex-TopGolf (using a value of ~$2.20 per share, as detailed in recent filings), ELY still is pricing in a rather large amount of consistent growth going forward.
+At 30x EPS and ~14x EBITDA ex-Topgolf (using a value of ~$2.20 per share as detailed in recent filings), ELY still is pricing in a rather large amount of consistent growth going forward.
 And I remain unsure as to where those earnings are supposed to come from.
 Revenue growth is going to be hard-earned in a market that still appears to be shrinking (though 2016 participation data did have a few bright spots).
-Callaway likely is benefiting, at least from a share standpoint, from Nike's (NYSE:NKE) exit from the business.
-(To be fair, those share gains may be offset somewhat by pricing pressure from inventory liquidations.) adidas AG's (OTCQX:ADDYY) TaylorMade is a mess, but its sale to private equity might allow for a turnaround there.
+Callaway likely is benefiting, at least from a share standpoint, from Nike's (NYSE:NKE) exit from the business (To be fair, those share gains may be offset somewhat by pricing pressure from inventory liquidations). adidas AG's (OTCQX:ADDYY) TaylorMade is a mess, but its sale to private equity might allow for a turnaround there.

-Callaway still isn't seeing much of the way in margin expansion; even excluding the ~$0.18 gain on sale of a portion of the TopGolf stake in 2016, and a projected ~$0.02 impact from Ogio this year, EPS is guided up ~10% year-over-year at the midpoint of guidance.
+Callaway still isn't seeing much of the way in margin expansion; even excluding the ~$0.18 gain on sale of a portion of the Topgolf stake in 2016, and a projected ~$0.02 impact from Ogio this year, EPS is guided up ~10% year over year at the midpoint of guidance.
 Revenue is guided up 11%, with the majority of that coming from Ogio and the Japan JV.

-The full-year guidance increase, meanwhile, isn't all that impressive looking at implied Q2-Q4 numbers.
-Full-year revenue projections were raised $45-$50 million; Callaway beat by $29 million, and added another $12 million thanks to beneficial fX moves in the quarter.
+The full-year guidance increase meanwhile isn't all that impressive looking at implied Q2-Q4 numbers.
+Full-year revenue projections were raised $45-50 million; Callaway beat by $29 million and added another $12 million, thanks to beneficial FX moves in the quarter.
 Implied expectations for the balance of the year thus are up 2% at most.
 And EPS will decline post-Q1, barring results that come in above the high end of updated guidance.

 I see the reason for some optimism toward ELY as a business, and even as a stock.
 Intuitively, a 20x+ multiple would make some sense, given market share opportunities and potential in Ogio, balls, and apparel.
-But Callaway is being valued as a true growth stock even though its end markets are not healthy - and may never be again, depending on how golf trends play out - and even though, again, club sales declined year-over-year in the seasonally important Q1.
-'Better than expectations' doesn't mean great.
+But Callaway is being valued as a true growth stock even though its end markets are not healthy - and may never be again, depending on how golf trends play out - and even though, again, club sales declined year over year in the seasonally important Q1.
+"Better than expectations" doesn't mean great.
 As good as Callaway's execution has been, its numbers still raise the question of just how much upside, if any, really is left in ELY stock.

 Valuation

 Admittedly, I've made this case before, seeing ~$10 as a ceiling for ELY stock as recently as last year (and even shorting the stock and lucking into a small profit when broad markets stumbled last August).
-But ELY's valuation looks stretched both from a 'feel' standpoint - 30x+ EPS for single-digit organic growth - and from a peer standpoint.
+But ELY's valuation looks stretched both from a "feel" standpoint - 30x+ EPS for single-digit organic growth - and from a peer standpoint.
 Acushnet Holdings (NASDAQ:GOLF) trades at ~15x EPS and ~9x EV/EBITDA.
 TaylorMade sold for a bit over 0.4x revenue, based on figures from the adidas annual report; Callaway is over 1x.

 Certainly, ELY deserves a premium to peers.
 But more than double GOLF's EPS multiple and more than double TaylorMade's P/S multiple both seem somewhat excessive, given that all three companies are facing the same challenged industry.

-At the end of the day, ELY's multiple can only be supported by operating leverage, or a huge increase in the value of its ~15% stake in Topgolf.
+At the end of the day, ELY's multiple can only be supported by operating leverage or a huge increase in the value of its ~15% stake in Topgolf.
 There's still little evidence of the former, and little reason to see a consistent acceleration in revenue going forward that can boost margins significantly.
 Topgolf already is valued at ~$1.4 billion by Callaway's estimate; a doubling of that valuation would give it an enterprise value almost equal to that of the much larger Dave & Buster's (NASDAQ:PLAY), and still would add only $2+ to ELY's per-share value.
 In that outcome, ELY still is trading at something close to 20x 2018 consensus EPS.
 It still has operating leverage questions, and as a cyclical stock, still in theory should be seeing some level of multiple compression as the US economy enters the ninth year of a positive cycle (however moderately positive it's been).

 $13 perhaps doesn't seem that high a valuation - but it is.
 And it still seems to price in something close to perfect execution from Callaway.
 After the last few years, I wouldn't bet against that type of execution from the company.
 But what Q1 shows is that even when the company is perfect, there simply isn't that much growth potential here.
-Yet ELY shares certainly aren't priced as such.
+Yet ELY's shares certainly aren't priced as such.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.